 Burke is excited to be launching a brand new handcycling program as a result of winning a Quality of Life Grant from the Craig H. Neilsen Foundation.
-We will begin recruiting participants for this new endeavor throughout 2014.
+Recruitment for new participants is ongoing.
 The program is designed to offer participants an opportunity to try a variety of handcycles in a supported environment.
-Over time, we will establish regular cardio, strength and flexibility trainings using the cycles and other specialized equipment to enhance endurance and skill.
+We have also established an off-season training program that includes regular cardio, strength and flexibility exercises, using the cycles and other specialized equipment to enhance endurance and skill.

 Appropriate applicants with physical disabilities would include those who have an interest in handcycling, who can get themselves to Burke’s Main Campus in White Plains, and who have a minimum of gross upper body strength/movement in order to move the hand pedals.
 Beginners are welcome—we have plenty of experienced bikers and therapists on hand to assist you with transfers and techniques for using the bikes.